NinesStack/sidecar-executor/README.md

 With Sidecar and Sidecar Executor you get service health checking unified with service Discovery, regardless of which Mesos scheduler you are running.
-The system is completely scheduler agnostic.
+The system is completely scheduler agnostic to the extent possible.

 Note that _unlike_ Sidecar, Sidecar Executor assumes that tasks are to be run as Docker containers.
 You may of course still integrate non-Dockerized services